 Soak up Sedona!

-One you have gained the first section, continue past the 20 foot long ledge and proceed on and pass by a pinyon.
+Once you have gained the first section, continue past the 20-foot long ledge and proceed on and pass by a pinyon.
 Then you want to look for the almost absent trail and head up hill.
 This first section that you have passed through is the most exposed and challenging part of climbing you'll encounter on the route, and it will probably scare most people off.
 Nothing else on the rest of the route is this exposed, so don't get too concerned.

-After you meet the obvious trail coming up from the southeast drain you will climb for quite a while on a fairly well defined trail that goes back and forth between class 2 and 3.
-There aren't many places to go off trail to on this climb, so if you get into a really narrow or expose area, turn back and look for the trail again.
-You might need to probe, and some confusing rock scrambling may be needed, but there really isn't too much that is all that difficult until you reach the chimney.
+After you meet the obvious trail coming up from the southeast drain, you will climb for quite a while on a fairly well-defined trail that goes back and forth between class 2 and 3.
+There aren't many places to go off-trail to on this climb, so if you get into a really narrow or expose area, turn back and look for the trail again.
+You might need to probe, and some confusing rock scrambling may be required, but there isn't too much that is all that difficult until you reach the chimney.

-The Chimney is the last bit of climbing you should encounter and the trail pretty much heads right for it.
+The Chimney is the last bit of climbing you should encounter, and the trail pretty much heads right for it.
 It isn't all that bad going up, but it can be a little hard to go down.
 Make sure you think you can climb down it before going up.
 Looking down from on top of the chimney.
-From the chimney you come to a small saddle, and then it is a short stretch of trail to the summit.
+You come to a small saddle from the chimney, and then it is a short stretch of trail to the summit.
 This is the view looking down from the saddle.
 You are a couple of hundred vertical feet above the chimney.
-Everything above the saddle is class 2 and pretty straight forward.
+Everything above the saddle is class 2 and pretty straightforward.
 If you think you are off route, just head up.
 Perhaps that is too simplistic.

-After you've made the summit and spent some time soaking in the magnificent views you'll need to start heading down.
-Its pretty much the same as going up, except backwards and it is a little harder.
+After you've made the summit and spent some time soaking in the magnificent views, you'll need to start heading down.
+It's pretty much the same as going up, except backward, and it is a little more complicated.
 Some of the rock is angled down and can be very slippery when descending.
 The route is easier to see, and it might be easier to see the trail if you had trouble coming up.
-If you don't want to down climb the first section you came up, you can take the southeast drain.
-I have no experience with it, but I can say that I have heard it is much easier than the south face, but also much brushier.
+If you don't want to downclimb the first section you came up, take the southeast drain.
+I have no experience with it, but I can say that I have heard it is much easier than the south face and much brushier.